The Dark Lantern of the late 19th Century

 Ordinary things can be hard to research because they were originally so common as to be taken for granted.
 The standard “flashlight” of the late 1800s is a good example.
 Many types of lanterns were in use during that time, but one was essentially standard for the police, military, and watchmen.
 Scroll down for a gallery of dark lantern images.

 Most lanterns shed light from the time they are lit until they are extinguished, but “Dark” lanterns can show or hide the light from their wicks as the operator chooses.
 Beginning hundreds of years ago, some lanterns were made with doors and other devices to allow or block the light they could shed.
-By the 1850s, a design appeared that became standard for nearly another century.
+By the 1850s, a basic design appeared that became standard for nearly another century.
 These were variously called Dark Lanterns, Police Lanterns, or Bullseye Lanterns.
 Up to about the 1950s there was a version called a Boat Signal Lantern that operated much like models from the 1850s.

 Typical dark lanterns were about the size and shape of a small modern thermos bottle, and had a fount for oil in the bottom.
 A cap with a wick (or wicks) was mounted directly to the top of this reservoir, and in most models the cap also served as a port to fill it.
 In the cylindrical body of the lantern, a shutter could be rotated to block light from coming through a large “Bull’s Eye” lens on the front.
 At the top of the lantern was a vent that allowed exhaust from the flame to exit but retain the light.
 These distinctive vents were usually made with two metal disks that were stamped into flutes that taper to the middle.
 The effect is sort of a ruffled top to the whole device.
 At the back of the lantern were wire handles to protect the user from the hot sides (policemen and watchmen kept them lit for upwards of six hours while on patrol), and usually a clip to hang the lantern on the user’s belt.
 There are anecdotes that describe patrolmen keeping a lit lantern on their belt beneath their great coat to stay warm in very cold weather.

 These lanterns were made of sheet steel or sheet iron, and plated with tin.
 The least expensive and most common finish was “Japanning,” which was a lacquer made from a concoction of tar and baked to a shiny brown or black finish.
 More expensive lanterns were polished tin, or brass.
-Some nautical versions were made of copper.

 The earliest images of a dark lantern that this writer can locate date from the American Civil War.
 A fairly standard lantern was located in the Confederate submarine Hunley, and that lantern has now been conserved from the lump of rust and other concretion in which it was found.
 The Hunley sank in 1864 and was finally recovered 136 years later.
 A link to the Hunley artifacts site is at the end of this article.